tylerslaton/resolver/README.md

 * End Goal:
 Pending how the POC goes, we eventually want to remove dependencies of OLM entirely and also make it more abstract to what it can resolve.

+For more information check out this hackmd doc. https://hackmd.io/rHQliP4IR-2oEPbNLP0jAA